Contactless, paperless receipts with SMS

 As more of our lives move online, it’s surprising how often we still receive paper receipts for purchases.
 But as we continue to rely on our phones for everything else, why not make them where we get receipts for our purchases as well?
 With many point of sale companies already offering receipts over text message, let’s look at the reasons why your business should, and how to go about doing it.

-Why should your business move to SMS receipts?
+Why should your business move to paperless SMS receipts?

 There are several reasons to make the move to SMS receipts.
-There’s customer experience and environmental reasons, but to be honest, at the time of this writing we’re in an unprecedented time of social distancing and avoiding contact with others, and there’s good reason to move to contactless receipts over SMS.
+There are customer experience and environmental reasons, but to be honest, at the time of this writing we’re in an unprecedented time of social distancing and avoiding contact with others, and there’s good reason to move to paperless receipts over SMS.

 Save on paper waste

 We’re all familiar with those 2 mile long receipts, and we all know what we do with them when we get them—throw them in the trash.
 I think personally the last time I saved a receipt was because I had to have it for a warranty on an item I’d bought, and once that warranty expired, I threw it away (probably about 2 years too late to be honest).

 We’ve moved so much of our lives away from paper and onto digital formats—communications, writing, reading, research, shopping—that moving our proof of purchase online makes sense, too.